-Well, it depends...Most farmers don't want rain before a scheduled planting or harvest since wet conditions make moving tractors and heavy machinery difficult.
+Well, it depends...
+Most farmers don't want rain before a scheduled planting or harvest since wet conditions make moving tractors and heavy machinery difficult.
 Light rain during the growing season can help certain crops and pastures grow.
-Moderate rain during the winter season can replenish groundwater) that can be used during dry seasons.
+Moderate rain during the winter season can replenish groundwater that can be used during dry seasons.

 2017 was a record-setting year for California, with an average of 41.66 inches of rainfall statewide (normal year average is 22.9 inches).
 The heavy rain caused Lake Oroville, located in Northern California, to fill toward its brim.
-Dam operators released heavy flows down the Feather River, but a crisis began spillway), damaging the river banks and destroying large areas of NOW weather
+Dam operators released heavy flows down the Feather River, but a crisis began when acrateropened on the main spillway, damaging the river banks and destroying large areas of farmland.